lyoness1/tic-tac-toe/README.md

 To play:

-`python tttgame.py` and follow the instructions on the terminal window.
+`$ python tttgame.py` and follow the instructions on the terminal window.